hound-search/hound/README.md

 [![Build Status](https://travis-ci.org/hound-search/hound.svg?branch=master)](https://travis-ci.org/hound-search/hound)
 [![.github/workflows/go.yaml](https://github.com/hound-search/hound/workflows/.github/workflows/go.yaml/badge.svg)](https://github.com/hound-search/hound/actions)

-> ## :warning: Hound's default branch name is changing! :warning:
+> ## :warning: Hound's default branch name has changed! :warning:
-> **We are renaming our default branch from `master` to `main` on February 24, 2021**.
-We will be using [Github's branch renaming feature](https://github.com/github/renaming/#renaming-existing-branches), which means that any open pull requests should be automatically re-targeted, and web requests pointing to code on the `master` branch should redirect as expected.
+> **We renamed our default branch from `master` to `main` on February 24, 2021**.
+We used [Github's branch renaming feature](https://github.com/github/renaming/#renaming-existing-branches), which means that any open pull requests should be automatically re-targeted, and web requests pointing to code on the `master` branch should redirect as expected.
 This change should mostly be invisible, but you will need to update any code that explicitly relies on the existence of Hound's `master` branch.

 Hound is an extremely fast source code search engine.
 The core is based on this article (and code) from Russ Cox:
 [Regular Expression Matching with a Trigram Index](http://swtch.com/~rsc/regexp/regexp4.html).
 Hound itself is a static